About Hamish Reid Photography

 Some images here date from the film era; most are digital.
 Some are from a 4x5 view camera, some from a variety of medium format film cameras; most are from DSLR's and digital point-and-shoots; some are even from my iPhone.
 And note: the dates mentioned on most images are approximate at best, and may vary by a year or two from reality.

 For an even more informal take on some of the images here, plus a more expansive set of essays, discussions, etc., visit my Pandemonia site; I am also @jingletown on Instagram, @hamish.reid.photography on Facebook, and The Photolalia on Medium (amongst other things).
-I also have a separate California And Nevada From The Side Of The Road Tumblr which is basically a place where a lot of images that wouldn't really fit here end up.
+I also have a separate California And Nevada From The Side Of The Road Tumblr which is basically a place where a lot of the images that wouldn't really fit here end up.
+I also do the California Driving: A Survival Guide website, an informal and unofficial guide to California driving for travelers and tourists.

 All images on this site are copyright © Hamish Reid, Richmond, California, unless otherwise indicated.